Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 ![Image of TSYS01 temperature board](./images/tsys01_bottom.jpg)

 The pin layout is visible from the image above.
-The names of the pins and they functions are described in the following list:
+The names of the pins and their functions are described in the following list:

  - Vin - For connecting input power.
 (3.3V - 12V, 5V preferred)
  - GND - For connecting the ground wire.